wonhyukchoi/wakatime_visualizer/README.md

 * Q: Why is this not in `requirements.txt`?
 * A: `Wakadump` has outdated dependencies, and if you are using Python 3.9+, it is likely to break your dependencies.
     Manual installation and version fixing is recommended.

+## TODO
+* Allow the number of results to be an argument.
+* Export the result to HTML or some nice format.